bsides230/LYRN/README.md

 Most AI systems forget who they are between turns.

-They re-prompt, re-fetch, and re-instruct—treating memory as an afterthought.
+They re-prompt, re-fetch, and re-instruct.
+Treating memory as an afterthought.
 LYRN changes that.
 It moves cognition out of the prompt and into structure.

-This repo contains the foundational papers behind LYRN, a self-hosted AI framework that enables even small, local LLMs to reason with **presence, continuity, and identity**—without cloud dependencies or fine-tuning.
+This repo contains the foundational papers behind LYRN, a self-hosted AI framework that enables even small, local LLMs to reason with presence, continuity, and identity, without cloud dependencies or fine-tuning.

 ---